Eagle House Hotel (The Inn at 2nd & C)

 The unique property features an elegant corner bay window on three stories.
 The bay windows contain curved glass, an unusual stylistic element.
-The curved bay windows are on a part of the property which was added later to the original structure.
-As such, they contrast with the relatively simpler rectilineal bay windows that appear elsewhere on the building.
+The curved bay windows are on part of the property that was added later.
+As such, they contrast with the relatively simple rectilineal bay windows that appear elsewhere on the building.
 The property also features extensive decorative molding on the exterior, including a whimsical row of "buttons" or medallions between the second and third stories.
-In the twentieth century, a fourth story was also added onto the roof which, although this was not in keeping with the original Victorian design.
+In the twentieth century, a fourth story was also added onto the roof which, although not in keeping with the original Victorian design, added another stylistic element.

 "Historic Eagle House | History", Historic Eagle House.
 Accessed March 18th 2020. https://www.historiceaglehouse.com/eagle-house-history.

 Jenkins, Sierra.
 "New Owners, New Life: A Look Inside Eureka’s Revitalized Historic Eagle House and Its Queen Anne-Style Inn," May 10th 2017.
 Local Coast Outpost.
 Accessed March 18th 2020. https://lostcoastoutpost.com/2017/may/10/video-look-inside-eurekas-revitalized-historic-eag/.

 M., Lynette.
 "Buon Gusto Restaurant", Lynn's NorCal History Blog.
 October 11th 2015.
 Accessed March 18th 2020. https://lynette707.wordpress.com/tag/buon-gusto-restaurant/.